abuiles/ember-101/manuscript/hands-on.md

 ### The header

-We'll use partials as much as possible to simplify our templates.
+We'll use partials simplify our templates.
 In this case, we'll create a partial that contains the code for the navigation bar.
-Create the file **app/templates/partials/-header.hbs** with the following content:
+Create the file **app/templates/partials/-header.hbs** with the following
+content:

+T> We should try to use components instead of partials, upcoming T> updates of this book will replace partials with components.

 {title="app/templates/partials/-header.hbs", lang="handlebars"}